Charlotte Corday: Trial

-Charlotte Corday sent the following farewell letter to her father which was intercepted and read during the trial, the letter helping to establish that Marat's murder was premeditated:
+Corday sent the following farewell letter to her father which was intercepted and read during the trial, the letter helping to establish that Marat's murder was premeditated:

-Corday underwent three separate cross-examinations by senior revolutionary judicial officials, including the President of the Revolutionary Tribunal and the chief prosecutor.
-She stressed that she was a republican and had been so even before the Revolution, citing the values of ancient Rome as an ideal model.
+Corday underwent three separate cross-examinations by senior revolutionary judicial officials, including the president of the Revolutionary Tribunal and the chief prosecutor.
+She stressed that she was a republican and had been so even before the revolution, citing the values of ancient Rome as an ideal model.
 The focus of the questioning was to establish whether she had been part of a wider Girondist conspiracy.
 Corday remained constant in insisting that "I alone conceived the plan and executed it."
 She referred to Marat as a "hoarder" and a "monster" who was respected only in Paris.
-She credited her fatal knifing of Marat with one blow not to practicing in advance but to luck.
+She credited her fatal knifing of Marat with one blow not to practising in advance but to luck.

-Charlotte Corday asked for Gustave le Doulcet, an old acquaintance, to defend her, but he did not receive the letter she wrote to him in time, so Claude François Chauveau-Lagarde was appointed instead to assist her during the trial.
-It is believed that Antoine Quentin Fouquier-Tinville voluntarily delayed the letter, however, it is said that Corday thought that Le Doulcet refused to defend her and sent to him a last letter of reproach just before going to the scaffold.
+Corday asked for Gustave le Doulcet, an old acquaintance, to defend her, but he did not receive the letter she wrote to him in time, so Claude François Chauveau-Lagarde was appointed instead to assist her during the trial.
+It is believed that Antoine Quentin Fouquier-Tinville deliberately delayed the letter; it is said that Corday thought that le Doulcet refused to defend her and sent to him a last letter of reproach just before going to the scaffold.

 Execution

 Following her sentencing Corday asked the court if her portrait could be painted, purportedly to record her true self.
 She made her request pleading, "Since I still have a few moments to live, might I hope, citizens, that you will allow me to have myself painted."
 Given permission, she selected as the artist a National Guard officer, Jean-Jacques Hauer, who had already begun sketching her from the gallery of the courtroom.
-Hauer's likeness (see above) was completed shortly before Corday was summoned to the tumbril, after she had viewed it and suggested a few changes.
+Hauer's likeness was completed shortly before Corday was summoned to the tumbril, after she had viewed it and suggested a few changes.